128technology/docs/docs/_set_authority_name.md

 The authority represents the complete set of all SSRs managed under a single organizational entity.

-1. Return to the Authority level
+1. Return to the Authority level.
 2. Select the Authority Settings.

  ![Authority Settings](/img/conductor_authority_name.png)